lsst/dp1_lsst_io/docs/processing/isr/index.rst

     :name: isr_model
     :alt: A schematic diagram of a model with various detector signatures relevant for LSSTCam images.

-    Figure 1: The model of the detector and readout board (REB) components, labeled with the effects that they impart on signal (from |dp1_paper|).
+    Figure 1: The model of the detector and readout electronics board (REB) components, labeled with the effects that they impart on signal (from |dp1_paper|).

 .. figure:: images/isr_steps.png